// Full-year pre-tax profits up 11.6% to £9.2m

 // Sales up 17% to £84.8m for the same period

 // Growth credited to popularity of sex toys and investment in overseas warehouses

 Lovehoney has enjoyed another record year after posting double digit growth in profits and sales amid an increasing demand for sex toys and investment in overseas distribution centres.

-The online sexual wellbeing retailer said pre-tax profits surged by 22 per cent to from £9 million to £11 million during its 2017/18 financial year ending March 31, boosted by further investment in international distribution and customer service.
+The online sexual wellbeing retailer said pre-tax profits surged by 11.6 per cent to £9.2 million during its 2017/18 financial year ending March 31, boosted by further investment in international distribution and customer service.

-Sales were also up 22 per cent, increasing from £76 million to £93 million, amid strong demand for Lovehoney’s own-brand products.
+Turnover was also up 17 per cent to £84.8 million, amid strong demand for Lovehoney’s own-brand products.

 All Lovehoney territories saw growth, especially the £31.6 million increase in Australia and North America – or a 67 per cent rise year-on-year.

 Meanwhile, in the lead-up to Christmas sales were up 30.5 per cent year-on-year.

 The British online retailer said some of its best-selling products over the festive season included Lovehoney’s “Wild Weekend” sex toy set and “Boudoir Belle” lingerie collection, as well as the Fifty Shades of Grey “Greedy Girl” rabbit vibrator.

 Lovehoney co-founder Richard Longhurst said the year has been Lovehoney’s biggest year to date.